International Journal of Education, Technology and Science

 https://ijets.org/index.php/IJETS

 <p>The <em>IJETS</em> is a quarterly peer-reviewed international journal aiming to set up a highly qualified international academic platform for both experienced and novice education professionals, researchers, librarians in academic, corporate, and government work settings; and those involved in education and teaching practices all over the world.
 The IJETS issues are released four times a year; in <strong>March, June, September</strong>, and <strong>December</strong>.</p> <p>The purpose of the <em>IJETS</em> is to foster critical debate about education and teaching globally.
 The <em>IJETS</em> seeks both to develop new theoretical insights into the education and teaching, and new understandings of the extent and nature of contemporary educational practices in diverse settings.
-It underlines the significance of discovering and reflecting the interplay of local, regional, national and global contexts and dynamics in shaping education technology and science internationally.</p> <p>The <em>IJETS </em>is concerned with education in its broadest sense, including formal, informal and non-formal modes, as well as cognitive and metacognitive skills development. <em>IJETS</em> is primarily interested in studies that look at the relationship between education and teaching in different contexts globally.</p> <p>The <em>IJETS </em>welcomes papers from all prospective authors and especially from scholars who study education and teaching both theoretically and in practice all over the world. </p>Semra Miricien-USInternational Journal of Education, Technology and Science2757-9514AN OVERVIEW OF THE CONTRIBUTION OF SECONDARY SCHOOL AGRICULTURE CURRICULUM AND THE YFCK ACTIVITIES TOWARDS PROMOTING STUDENTS’ PARTICIPATION IN SUSTAINABLE FARMING PRACTICES IN KENYA
+It underlines the significance of discovering and reflecting the interplay of local, regional, national and global contexts and dynamics in shaping education technology and science internationally.</p> <p>The <em>IJETS </em>is concerned with education in its broadest sense, including formal, informal and non-formal modes, as well as cognitive and metacognitive skills development. <em>IJETS</em> is primarily interested in studies that look at the relationship between education and teaching in different contexts globally.</p> <p>The <em>IJETS </em>welcomes papers from all prospective authors and especially from scholars who study education and teaching both theoretically and in practice all over the world. </p>Semra Miricien-USInternational Journal of Education, Technology and Science2757-9514ORIGINS AND INFLUENCES OF THE TECHNICAL AND VOCATIONAL EDUCATION TRAINING (TVET) CURRICULUM

 Copyright (c) 2025 International Journal of Education, Technology and Science